Nuremberg family tour to develop the senses

 Take the train to Nuremberg for a family hike!
 Sensory adventures, fascinating stations and a medieval atmosphere at the Handwerkerhof.
 Amazement, exploration and unique experiences for young and old.

-A hiking tour for adventurers, explorers and families
+A hiking tour for families, explorers and adventurers

 Our tip: Please make sure to check your train connection and the expected capacity before you start your journey.